Ergodicity Breaking Under Confinement in Cold-Atom Quantum Simulators

 Beyond $\chi=\pm 2\mu$, there are other resonant ratios between $\mu$ and $\chi$.
 Exciting an even site leads to a change in energy of $\Delta E_1=-2\mu-\chi$ while on an odd site it costs $\Delta E_2=-2\mu+\chi$.
 In order to have resonances, we want $ \Delta E_1$ and $\Delta E_2$ to be commensurate.
 The two simplest cases are if $\Delta E_1$ is an integer multiple of $\Delta E_2$ or vice versa.
 This leads to the resonance condition

 with $n$ an integer (which can also be negative or equal to 0).
 These resonances are shown in white dashed lines in Fig.~\ref{fig:2D_frag}(b).
-The only notable ones that lead to changes in the effective Hamiltonian at order 4 or below, are $\chi=0$ and $\mu=\frac{3}{2}\chi$.
+The only notable ones that lead to changes in the effective Hamiltonian at order 4 or below, are $\chi=0$ ($n=1$) and $\mu=\frac{3}{2}\chi$ ($n=2$).
 Note that unlike the resonance at $\chi=\pm 2\mu$, in these two cases we do not expect to see revivals in Fig.~\ref{fig:2D_frag} at large values of $\chi$ and $\mu$, as the polarized and N\'eel states become eigenstates and the fidelity stays close to 1 at all times.
 Nonetheless, revivals can be seen at intermediate values along these resonances for the polarized state.